Superheroes triumph at People's Choice awards

-"Iron Man" and "Avengers" star Robert Downey Jr. was named favourite movie actor for the fourth year in a row, and favourite dramatic actor.
+"Iron Man" and "Avengers" star Robert Downey Jr. was named favorite movie actor for the fourth year in a row, and favorite dramatic actor.

 "I want to eat you up and you're never going anywhere," Downey said, quoting his toddler son.

-Downey's fellow Avenger, "Captain America" star Chris Evans won favourite action movie actor, and said "I don't win stuff so this is kind of cool," as he accepted the crystal statuette.
+Downey's fellow Avenger, "Captain America" star Chris Evans won favorite action movie actor, and said "I don't win stuff so this is kind of cool," as he accepted the crystal statuette.

 "I've been called a lot of things in my life but I'm not sure if humanitarian is ever one of them," Affleck said.